yuanmai/swank-clojure/README.md

 compatibility with Clojure.
 In addition, the `slime-clj` packages are incompatible with swank-clojure.

-Currently `clojure-jack-in` is incompatible with Leiningen options that cause the process to emit output on boot, including `:warn-on-reflection`.
-This will be addressed in a future version.

 Swank-clojure and SLIME are only tested with GNU Emacs; forks such as Aquamacs and XEmacs may work but are untested.